lgeorgieff/lsdpl/README.md

 # lsdpl

-Searches for duplicate files based on their actual content.
-It can:
+Searches recursively for duplicate files based on their actual content.
+It allows to:
-- list the duplicates
+- list duplicates
-- remove the duplicates
+- remove duplicates
   - either the first occurrence is deleted (first in terms of last modified time)
-  - or all first + 1 occurrences are deleted (last in terms of last modified time)
+  - or all first + 1 occurrences are deleted (first + 1 in terms of last modified time)

 # Usage
 ```bash